SamuelRuiperezCampillo/L_Pancorbo_S_Ruiperez-Campillo_et_al_IEEE-OJEMB_2024_HVF/README.md

 # L_Pancorbo_S_Ruiperez-Campillo_et_al_IEEE-OJEMB_2024_HVF

-This repository contains the functions that compute the analysis of the Vector Field Heterogeneity (VFH) metric from omnipolar electrograms in high density catheters, corresponding to the publication: L. Pancorbo, S. Ruipérez-Campillo et al., IEEE-OJEMB, 2024
+This repository contains the functions that compute the analysis of the Vector Field Heterogeneity (VFH) metric from omnipolar electrograms in high-density catheters, corresponding to the publication: L. Pancorbo, S. Ruipérez-Campillo et al., IEEE-OJEMB, 2024.

+## Citation
-Any individual benefiting from any of this code must cite the work as (APA): Pancorbo, L., Ruipérez-Campillo, S., Tormos, Á., Guill, A., Cervigón, R., Alberola, A., Chorro, F.J., Millet, J. & Castells, F. (2024).
+Any individual benefiting from any of this code must cite the work as (APA):

+Pancorbo, L., Ruipérez-Campillo, S., Tormos, Á., Guill, A., Cervigón, R., Alberola, A., Chorro, F.J., Millet, J. & Castells, F. (2024).
 Vector Field Heterogeneity for the Assessment of Locally Disorganised Cardiac Electrical Propagation Wavefronts from High-density Multielectrodes.
 IEEE Open Journal of Engineering in Medicine and Biology.

-BibTex:
+### BibTex

+@article{pancorbo2023vector,
-@article{pancorbo2023vector, title={Vector Field Heterogeneity for the Assessment of Locally Disorganised Cardiac Electrical Propagation Wavefronts from High-density Multielectrodes}, author={Pancorbo, Luc{'\i}a and Ruip{'e}rez-Campillo, Samuel and Tormos, {'A}lvaro and Guill, Antonio and Cervig{'o}n, Raquel and Alberola, Antonio and Chorro, Francisco Javier and Millet, Jos{'e} and Castells, Francisco}, journal={IEEE Open Journal of Engineering in Medicine and Biology}, year={2024}, volume={5}, pages={32-44}, publisher={IEEE} }
+title={Vector Field Heterogeneity for the Assessment of Locally Disorganised Cardiac Electrical Propagation Wavefronts from High-density Multielectrodes}, author={Pancorbo, Lucía and Ruipérez-Campillo, Samuel and Tormos, Álvaro and Guill, Antonio and Cervigón, Raquel and Alberola, Antonio and Chorro, Francisco Javier and Millet, José and Castells, Francisco}, journal={IEEE Open Journal of Engineering in Medicine and Biology}, year={2024}, volume={5}, pages={32-44}, publisher={IEEE}
+}

 Please read the description below for usage instructions.